wordofwarning/wordofwarning.org/current/2014-autumnwinter/thompson/index.md

 *Workshop: Monday 3 November 2014, 6pm — details below*

 ####Access Information
-The performance lasts approximately 70 minutes with no interval;.
+The performance lasts approximately 70 minutes with no interval.
 Age advisory: 14+

 ####More
 *FAT!
 That's what I'm making a show about.
 My fat.
 Your fat, maybe.
 Fat.
 I've been fat for a long time now, and I thought I was fat, even when I wasn't, and as such, I've been thinking about fat for even longer.
 So I made a show about it.
 Our bodies and egos are fragile, our ways of talking about them inadequate, so I can understand that you might not be up for talking about fat for an hour.*